trswany/rfkit/src/uart/README.md

 without a processor, so there is no AXI or other bus interface.
 It is statically configured and supports only 8N1 data framing (1 start bit, 8 data bits, no parity bits, and one stop bit).
 The bus idle state is high (logic 1).
+Bits are transferred onto the wire starting with the least-significant bit and ending with the most significant bit.

 ## UART Receiver